filoxen/workspace-detector/README.md

 ## Contributing

 Contributions are welcome.
 Please ensure new features include documentation.
+Follow existing code style to the best of your ability and try not to make breaking changes.

 ## License